JCWasmx86/LFinance/docs/Documentation.md

-## MoneyWatch Documentation
+## LFinance Documentation

 ### JSON Format (Version 1)

-This is the first storage format of MoneyWatch.
+This is the first storage format of LFinance.
 It is deprecated.
 No support for writing is implemented.
 If such a file is loaded, it will be converted to version 2 as soon as possible.

 ```